sugrasym/High-Albedo/README.md

 * Make the UI able to scale with extremely high resolution displays such as retina.
 * Mission progress indicator.
 Right now mission progress must be remembered or reconstructed through messages.
 * Add a loading screen.
+* Game over screen when you die, and don't exit save if you're dead.

 Performance / Tuning Goals
 --------------------------